Richard Dysart

 Richard Allen Dysart (March 30, 1929 – April 5, 2015) was an American actor.
-He is best known for his role as Leland McKenzie in the television series L.A.
-Law (1986–1994), for which he won a Primetime Emmy Award from four consecutive nominations.
-In film, he held supporting roles in Being There (1979), The Thing (1982), Mask (1985), Pale Rider (1985) and Wall Street (1987).
+He is best known for his role as senior partner Leland McKenzie in the television series L.A.
+Law (1986–1994), for which he won a 1992 Primetime Emmy Award as Outstanding Supporting Actor in a Drama Series after four consecutive nominations.
+In film, he held supporting roles in The Hospital (1971), Being There (1979), The Thing (1982), Mask (1985), Pale Rider (1985) and Wall Street (1987).

 Early life

 Richard Dysart was born to Alice (née Hennigar) and Douglas Dysart, a podiatrist, near Boston, Massachusetts, on March 30, 1929.
 Dysart was raised in Skowhegan, Maine and Augusta, Maine.
 He attended Gould Academy in Bethel, Maine.
 At the encouragement of his mother, Dysart performed in summer stock at the Lakewood Theater near Skowhegan.
 He also worked at a local radio station.

 He earned both bachelor's (1956) and master's (1981) in speech communication from Emerson College in Boston, although his undergraduate education was interrupted due to his service for four years in the United States Air Force during the Korean War.
 At Emerson he performed on stage, and he was a class officer and student government vice-president.
 He was a brother of the Phi Alpha Tau fraternity.
 He also studied at George Washington University.
 He returned for his master's degree later, completing it in 1981.